Skip to main content

 «Follow documented policies and procedures which ensure that the information is preserved against all reasonable contingencies, including the demise of the Archive, ensuring that it is never deleted unless allowed as part of an approved strategy.
 There should be no ad-hoc deletions.» [OAIS mandatory responsibilities]

 All the actions relevant to preparation for and realisation of sustainable preservation are specified in our documentation and policies.
-All key steps are explicated in ARCHE’s Deposition Process.
+All key steps are explained in ARCHE’s Deposition Process.

 The Collection Policy helps depositors in deciding if ARCHE is the right place for their data.
 The relevant steps for the preparation of data by depositors are documented in the section “Deposition Process - Before submission”.
 The submission is completed by signing the Deposition Agreement.